zhouselena/selenazhou-com/README.md

 ## Notes

 I've never fully set up a React project myself before so this a werid Frankenstein between my React.js starterpack from CS52 and DALI CRUD template for tsx and vite.
-There's probably a lot of dependencies installed that aren't necessary and I haven't tried custom domain or deploying from Render yet so things may get messier.
+There's probably a lot of dependencies installed that aren't necessary and I haven't tried deploying from a different service like Render yet so things may get messier.